Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 I have been asked to attend MADD Panel.
 How do I find one?

-Those convicted of a DUI in Riverside County may be asked to attend a Mothers Against Drunk Driving Victim Impact Panel.
-The Awareness Group does not provide any MADD Victim Impact Panels (VIP).
-For more information you can visit the Riverside County MADD DUI Victim Impact Panel website.
+Those convicted of a DUI in Riverside County may be asked to attend a Mothers Against Drunk Driving Victim Impact Panel to find a meeting click the link and enter your zip code.
+The Awareness Group does not host MADD Victim Impact Panels (VIP) at this time.
 Please be sure to follow the instructions you received from the court, you may have been given a deadline to attend the panel.

 I'd like more information about your programs.
 Where can I get it?